 Remember – your physical and mental health is more important.
 If you feel that your side gigs are risking your health, it’s time to take a break.
 Give yourself a vacation from the hustle, instead of being a slave to it.
 You’re no good if you’re constantly running on empty and not producing the results that you want.

 Your Debt Keeps Rising

-When we receive our first pay from our side gigs, the temptation of spending it right away to reward ourselves for the hard-earned work is a normal feeling.
+When we receive our first pay from our side gigs, the temptation of spending it right away to reward ourselves for our hard-earned work is a normal feeling.
 Yet, you’re staring at your credit card bill and wonder if you’ll ever pay it down.
-If one of the main reasons for taking upon a side gig is to pay off your debt, stick to the plan!
+If one of the main reasons for taking on a side gig is to pay off your debt, stick to the plan!
 Otherwise, it defeats the purpose of having a side gig in the first place.
 Budget to the best of your ability and make sure that the amount that you receive from your side projects goes towards your debt.